 If you become ill with fever, cold, sore throat or other illness before your scheduled surgery, then please notify your physician as the procedure may need to be postponed until after you recover from your illness.

 If you will be given general anesthesia or any sedation, then you must arrange for a friend or relative to drive you home following your procedure.
 Any anesthesia you receive may make you drowsy for up to 24 hours, so driving is not permitted.

-For patients under 18 – a parent or guardian must stay with the child during admission and then remain in the waiting area during the procedure.
+For patients under 18 years of age, a parent or guardian must stay with the child during admission and then remain in the waiting area during the procedure.